cph-its/mobimaestro_log_analyser/README.md

 The file is expected to contain a CVS header.
 The file must be located at data/events.csv

 From MobiMaestro, select System > Event History.
-Select the "Disconnect analysis" filter and laod it.
+Select the "Disconnect analysis" filter and load it.
+If you don't have this filter, you need to set up a filter that includes all the equipment and system types you're interested in, and all connect and disconenct events for these types of equipment/systems.

 Make sure the following columns are shown, and nothing else, and in the correct order:
 Timestamp, Object Type, Object,  Event, Description.

 Then click "Search", and then "Export results..." to save as a .csv file.